mabuckjr/bikesharing/README.md

 #### Trips tend to be short, most of them being 20 minutes or less.
 ![](https://github.com/mabuckjr/bikesharing/blob/main/Resources/trip_duration_gender.PNG)
 #### Gender doesn't seem to be much of a factor in trip duration, as the peaks for males and females follows a similar pattern.
 The unknown category may not use the bikes for commuting as much from the looks of this trend.
+## Summary
+The results show clear trends: working males are the dominant target audience, and the times the bikes are most used are during weekdays during the usual morning and afternoon commutes.
+Des Moines is a very different city in NYC, but there's a good chance that this trend would carry over.
+While tourists would likely use these bikes on weekends, it's not likely they would make up a large percentage of riders in Des Moines (especially since it isn't considered as much of a tourist destination as NYC).
+The fact that women aren't using the bikes as much as men means that there's a chance for Des Moines to capitalize on a market that NYC hasn't been able to attract.
+Perhaps the marketing team can do some research on how to best attract different usertypes once it the bikes are deployed.

+I would suggest that an analysis is done to find the relationship between birth year and trip duration, as well as trip frequency.
+This will help us better understand how different age groups tend to use citibike.
+These charts would best be displayed as bar charts, perhaps with a filter for gender as well.

+Another chart that could be helpful would be to find the average distance travelled per trip, as well as the average total mileage completed for the month.
+This could be displayed in a variety of ways, comparing it to age, gender, or even usertype.
+This would help us get a better idea of how many miles our bikes travel in a given month.